Kikobeats/kikobeats.com/_posts/2014-09-21-coffeescript-fat-arrow-busted.md

     The context is the thing to the left of the dot.
 Here, bartender is the context.
     eg: bartender.makeManhattan()

-    If thereï¿½s nothing to the left of the dot, the context is the global context.
+    If there's nothing to the left of the dot, the context is the global context.
     eg: makeManhattan()

     If the function is an event handler or callback, the context is the event owner or caller.